4630 River Road

 Remedy Proposed for Brownfield Site Contamination; Public Comment Period Announced

-The public is invited to comment on a draft work plan being reviewed by the New York State Department of Environmental Conservation (NYSDEC) to investigate the 4630 River Road Site ("site") located at 4630 River Road, Tonawanda, Erie County.
-Please see the figure at the end of this fact sheet for the site location.
-Documents related to the cleanup of this site can be found at the location(s) identified below under "For More Information."
+The public is invited to comment on a proposed remedy being reviewed by the New York State Department of Environmental Conservation (NYSDEC) to address contamination related to the 4630 River Road Site ("site") located at 4630 River Road, Tonawanda, Erie County.
+Please see the map for the site location.
+Documents related to the cleanup of this site can be found at the location(s) identified below under "Where to Find Information."

 How to Comment

-NYSDEC is accepting written comments about the draft investigation work plan for 30 days, from April 19, 2012 through May 18, 2012.
-The proposed plan is available for review at the location(s) identified below under "For More Information."
-Please submit comments to the project manager listed under Project Related Questions in the "Who to Contact" area below.
+NYSDEC is accepting written comments about the proposed remedial plan for 45 days, from June 4, 2014 through July 18, 2014.
+The proposed plan is available for public review at the location(s) identified below under "Where to Find Information."
+Please submit comments to the NYSDEC project manager listed under Project Related Questions in the "Who to Contact" area below.

 Site Location: The 4630 River Road Site is located on approximately 3.5 acres of undeveloped land at 4630 River Road in the Town of Tonawanda, Erie County, New York.
 The site is bounded by the Niagara River to the north, vacant industrial property and a County park to the east, a paved bike path and River Road to the south, and United Refining Company property to the west (see figure at the end of this fact sheet).
 The site contains no buildings or other structures.